Why People Love to Visit Charleston in the Spring

 Lodging

-The Francis Marion Hotel is a legend, named after famed Revolutionary War hero, Francis Marion (the Swamp Fox), and designated in Historic Hotels of America.
+The Francis Marion Hotel is a legend named after famed Revolutionary War hero Francis Marion (the Swamp Fox) and designated in Historic Hotels of America.
 It’s where I enjoyed short respites in between photography sessions and dinner at the Swamp Fox Restaurant.
 Fried Okra with Fresno Chili Oil and Chèvre Goat cheese is my favorite appetizer on their extensive menu of classic southern cuisine.

 Go to my Gallery to see more alluring images of Charleston in the spring.

-Travel Notes:
+Travel Notes

 Learning photography with the experts is a great way to learn quickly and share information with fellow photographers.
 With photography experts Kate Silvia and Kenny McKeithan, we covered a lot of ground in two and a half days.
 Whew!
 It was a fast pace, but we were learning the whole way.
-This current story covers all but two of the locations, the rest will follow soon.

 - Magnolia Plantation and Gardens